SMitchell92/GitHub-Candidate-Search/README.md

 ## Installation

-Simply go to the url that it's been deployed at on Render.
+Simply go to the url that it's been deployed at on Render at https://github-candidate-search-1-cpcf.onrender.com/

 ## Usage